Almost Optimal Variance-Constrained Best Arm Identification: Introduction

-There is a large body of literature that measures the quality of an arm by {\em general functions of its distribution instead of the expectation}.
-The mean-variance paradigm is studied by \citet{Sani2013}, \citet{Vakili2016} and \citet{Zhu2020} under the regret minimization framework. \citet{Sani2013} regarded the variance as the measure of risk and proposed the MV-LCB algorithm.
-The regret analysis of MV-LCB \citep{Sani2013} was improved by \citet{Vakili2016}. \citet{Zhu2020} and \citet{chang2021risk} proposed Thompson sampling-based algorithms that are optimal under different regimes for the mean-variance and CVaR criteria respectively.
-The mean-variance paradigm was generalized by \citet{Zimin2014} where the quality of an arm is measured by some functions of the mean and the variance.
+For the risk-aware BAI problem, there is a large body of literature that measures the quality of an arm by {\em general functions of its distribution instead of the expectation}.
+The mean-variance paradigm is studied by \cite{Sani2013}, \cite{Vakili2016} and \cite{Zhu2020} under the regret minimization framework.
+Sani {\em et al.}~\cite{Sani2013} regarded the variance as the measure of risk and proposed the MV-LCB algorithm.
+The regret analysis of MV-LCB \cite{Sani2013} was improved by \cite{Vakili2016}.
+Zhu and Tan~\cite{Zhu2020} and Chang {\em et al.}~\cite{chang2021risk} proposed Thompson sampling-based algorithms that are optimal under different regimes for the mean-variance and CVaR criteria respectively.
+The mean-variance paradigm was generalized by~\cite{Zimin2014} where the quality of an arm is measured by some functions of the mean and the variance.
 Another class of risk measures that is widely studied consists of the VaR and CVaR.
-Under the BAI framework, \citet{LA2020} adapted the successive rejects algorithm of \citet{Audibert2010} for optimizing the CVaR. \citet{Kagrecha2019} utilized a linear combination of the reward and the CVaR as the measure of quality of the arms and relaxed the prior knowledge of the reward distribution. \citet{David2016} aimed at finding the arm with the maximum $ \alpha $-quantile.
-Under the regret minimization framework, \citet{Kagrecha2020} and \citet{baudry2020thompson} regarded the CVaR as a risk measure and proposed the RC-LCB algorithm and Thompson sampling-based algorithms respectively.
+Under the BAI framework, Prashanth {\em et al.}~\cite{LA2020} adapted the successive rejects algorithm of \cite{Audibert2010} for optimizing the CVaR.
+Kagrecha {\em et al.}~\cite{Kagrecha2019} utilized a linear combination of the reward and the CVaR as the measure of quality of the arms and relaxed the prior knowledge of the reward distribution; this was generalized recently to general risk measures~\cite{kagrecha2022statistically}.
+David and Shimkin~\cite{David2016} aimed at finding the arm with the maximum $ \alpha $-quantile.
+Under the regret minimization framework, Kagrecha {\em et al.}~\cite{Kagrecha2020} and Baudry {\em et al.}~\cite{baudry2020thompson} regarded the CVaR as a risk measure and proposed the RC-LCB algorithm and Thompson sampling-based algorithms respectively.
 Other risk measures have also been considered.
-For example, the {\em Sharpe ratio}, together with the mean-variance, was adopted by \citet{EvenDar2006} to balance the tradeoff between return and risk. \citet{Maillard2013} proposed RA-UCB which considers the measure of {\em entropic risk} with a parameter $ \lambda $. \citet{Cassel2018} presented a general and systematic approach to analyzing risk-aware MABs.
+For example, the {\em Sharpe ratio}, together with the mean-variance, was adopted by \cite{EvenDar2006} to balance the tradeoff between return and risk.
+Maillard~\cite{Maillard2013} proposed RA-UCB which considers the measure of {\em entropic risk} with a parameter $ \lambda $.
+Cassel {\em et al.}~\cite{Cassel2018} presented a general and systematic approach to analyzing risk-aware MABs.
 They adopted the {\em Empirical Distribution Performance Measure} and proposed the U-UCB algorithm to perform ``proxy regret minimization''.